senisioi/rolegal/ro_legal_fl/README.md

-# A Spacy Package for Legal Document Processing
+# A Spacy Package for Romanian Legal Document Processing

 To build the package, see the README from the above directory.